ddobrin/native-spring-on-k8s-with-graalvm/setup/README.md

 # Use GraalVM
 > sdk use java  21.0.0.2.r11-grl

+# please validate that you have installed the `native-image` executable
+> gu install native-image
 ```

 With Java installed, let's move to validating that utilities are properly installed.